 Made with lots and lots of good-for-you ingredients, these gluten-free ginger cookies are really, really tasty but without a ton of added sugar—and no butter.
 Read on to find out how to make ‘em!

 By the way, each cookie is just 120 calories and boasts 3 grams of filling protein!

 Thanks to the folks at NOW® for sponsoring this post!
 All opinions are my own, as always.

-Before I tell you how to make this gingersnap cookie recipe, you might be wondering why I decided to make gingerbread cookies in the summer!
+Before I tell you how to make this gingersnap cookie recipe, you might be wondering why I decided to make these gluten-free gingerbread cookies in the summer!

 Well, I’ll tell you why.
 This year has been so out of whack.
 I mean, the COVID-19 pandemic is still ongoing, my destination wedding got canceled, and I’ve been stuck at home going on 100-plus days now.
 I’ve actually lost count.